How to Build an Emergency Fund as a Fresher

-But what if an unexpected expense hits?
-That’s exactly why building emergency fund as a fresher is so important.
-It acts as a safety net to handle surprises — medical costs, sudden travel, laptop repairs — without going into debt.
+That’s exactly why building an emergency fund is so important.
+It acts as a safety net to handle unexpected medical costs, sudden travel, or laptop repairs without going into debt.

 Why Freshers Need an Emergency Fund